awsdocs/aws-java-developer-guide-v2/doc_source/examples-simple-notification-service.rst

 Unsubscribe an endpoint from a topic
 ====================================

 You can remove the communication channels configured as endpoints for a topic.
-After doing so, the topic itself will continue to exist and distribute messages to any other endpoints configured for that topic.
+After doing that, the topic itself continues to exist and distribute messages to any other endpoints configured for that topic.

 To remove a communication channel as an endpoint for a topic, unsubscribe that endpoint from the topic.
-To start, build an :aws-java-class:`UnsubscribeRequest <services/sns/model/UnsubscribeRequest>` object and set the :code:`ARN` of the topic you wish to unsubscribe from as the :methodname:`subscriptionArn()`.
-Then, send the request object to SNS using :classname:`SnsClient`’s :methodname:`unsubscribe()` method.
+To start, build an :aws-java-class:`UnsubscribeRequest <services/sns/model/UnsubscribeRequest>` object and set the ARN of the topic you want to unsubscribe from as the :methodname:`subscriptionArn()`.
+Then send the request object to SNS by using the :methodname:`unsubscribe()` method of the :classname:`SnsClient`.
 You can capture the result of this request as an :aws-java-class:`UnsubscribeResponse <services/sns/model/UnsubscribeResponse>` object.